christophe-pouzat/aspa/examples/aspa_tutorial.md

 aspa_single_test
 ~~~

-We should see the number of spikes (3331), the time of the first spike (0.290975 s) and the time of the last one (898.15 s) printed.
+We should see the number of spikes (3331), the time of the first spike (0.290975 s), the time of the last one (898.15 s) printed followed by a bunch of statistics concerning the inter spike intervals (`isi`) distribution.

 Notice that I've assumed here that the current directory is on your executable path, if not you can either add to the path with: